oneapi-src/oneDAL/docs/source/onedal/data-management/graphs.rst

 Graphs
 ======

-This section describes the types related to the :txtref:`graph` concept.
+This section describes the types and functions related to the :txtref:`graph` concept.

 .. list-table::
    :header-rows: 1